altimmons/LangNotes/WindowsAdmin.md

 The CERTREQ command can be utilized to get certificates from a certification authority (CA), to regain a reply to a prior request from a CA, to build a new request.
 The .cer file users get from the Certificate Authority can simply be fixed by keeping the file on the server they created the CSR on, for example as cert.cer, and by performing the subsequent command at the prompt:

 Syntax
-`certreq –submit certrequest.req certnew.cer certnew.pfx C:\>certreq -accept cert.cer`
+`certreq -submit certrequest.req certnew.cer certnew.pfx C:\>certreq -accept cert.cer`

 This is the default certreq.exe option.
 If no alternative is defined at the CMD, certreq.exe tries to give a certificate call to a certificate authority.
-Users must define a certificate request when utilizing the –submit method.
+Users must define a certificate request when utilizing the -submit method.
 If this parameter is discarded, a standard File Open window surfaces, allowing users to pick the suitable certificate call file.

 ### reg